One of the easiest ways to monetize your blog is to use affiliate links.

 Another benefit of joining rStyle (and the reason I joined them) is that they can get any brand or retailer they want, something you, as an individual blogger, cannot always achieve.
 I’ve had problems getting into various programs in the past, which is quite aggravating.

-RStyle’s style is much more sleek and modern, and it is far more user-friendly than other affiliate networks (which can be intimidating and hard to figure out).
+RStyle’s style is much more sleek and modern and is far more user-friendly than other affiliate networks (which can be intimidating and hard to figure out).

 RStyle also controls all of the various programs for you.
 Bloggers are inconvenienced when retailers decide to switch networks.
 It implies that all of our old links have suddenly stopped working, and we must go through the painstaking process of updating them.
 Bloggers can do this easily with rStyle.